 Our related tax services include 1099 vendors, sales tax, and commercial activity tax reporting.
 Outsource these administrative requirements by simply adding one or more of these features to our core payroll service.

-When you pay a vendor $600 or more for services rendered to your business, you may need to report the income to this contractor, and the IRS, by annually filing form 1099-MISC.
+When you pay a vendor $600 or more for services rendered to your business, you may need to report the income to this contractor, and the IRS, by annually filing form 1099-NEC.
 The IRS is now requiring you to answer whether you filed (or will file) required 1099s directly on business tax returns.
 Failure to file 1099s may impact your ability to later claim these business-related payments as tax deductions, in particular, if you are subject to audit.